Haworthia bayeri: Relatives

 This is a "retuse" species of Haworthia and is easily confused with its relatives (e.g. Haworthia pygmaea, Haworthia retusa, Haworthia springbokvlakensis, Haworthia mirabilis, Haworthia emelyae and Haworthia magnifica).

 A western form, inhabiting shale rocks near Oudtshoorn, is sometimes considered a separate species, Haworthia truteriorum.
 It is smaller, dull-green, with silver lines or flecks on its leaves, which have more strongly toothed margins.

 An outlying population of similar plants in the Rooinek Pass, south of Laingsburg, is now usually classed as a separate species, Haworthia marxii.

 Distribution

 The natural range of this species is in the arid Little Karoo area around the boundary between the Western Cape and the Eastern Cape Provinces, South Africa.
 Here is occurs roughly between Oudtshoorn in the west and Uniondale in the east.
 This is an arid summer rainfall region.

 In the east of its range, the plants have a rougher, more scabrid leaf surface.

-It grows easily in cultivation, but requires very well drained soil.
+It grows easily in cultivation, but requires very well draining soil.
 It can be propagated by leaf cuttings and seed, as it rarely offsets.

 It is threatened by illegal collection for the horticultural trade, as well as habitat destruction.
 Populations have therefore suffered considerable decline.